Skip to contents

 parallel

-whether to run optimization in parallel. use set_parallel to set the number of cores to use.
+Whether to parallelize.
+Use set_parallel to set the number of cores.

 use_sge